gtftyih/3DGlobalFormer/README.md

     model/:                             the folder for 3DGlobalFormer network.
     demo/:                              the folder for visulization.
-    run_global.py:                      the python code for 3DGlobalFormer-S and 3DGlobalFormer-B networks training and testing. run_global_L.py:                    the python code for 3DGlobalFormer-L network training and testing. run_3dhp_global.py:                 the python code for 3DGlobalFormer-B network tra1ining and testing on the MPI-INF-3DHP dataset.
+    run_global.py:                      the python code for 3DGlobalFormer-S and 3DGlobalFormer-B networks training and testing. run_global_L.py:                    the python code for 3DGlobalFormer-L networks training and testing. run_3dhp_global.py:                 the python code for tra1ining and testing on the MPI-INF-3DHP dataset.

 ## Environment
 Make sure you have the following dependencies installed: